• Australia has the highest gambling losses—just shy of $1,200 per adult on average.

 Some countries on this list don’t come as a surprise, but the sheer size of Macau and its gambling industry (six times bigger than Vegas) often take people by surprise.
 If there’s one thing we can take away from these stats, it’s that the market is healthy across multiple international borders and cultures.
 But what about size?
 Let’s take a look.

-Top 5 Biggest Gambling Markets Outside of the US by Size
+Beyond the States: Top 5 Gambling Powerhouses by Size

 All of the below figures are in USD and do not account for per capita; they are purely based on the size of recorded revenue.
 These figures are based on volume, so many countries make this list simply down to the sheer volume of gamblers.